aesim-tech/simba-python-examples/25. Scrolling Menu/readme.md

 * Initialization of the required modules.
 * Make a list of thermal devices available in the folder.
-* Define a scrolling menu by using Select feature of Ipywidgets.
+* Define a scrolling menu by using Select feature of ipywidgets.
 * In this scrolling menu, provide the list of thermal devices.
 * Define the handle function to be performed on selection of item from the scrolling menu.
-* This defined function performs the thermal simualtion with the device selected from scrolling menu.
+* This defined function performs the thermal simulation with the device selected from scrolling menu.
 * Finally, use the interactive feature of Ipywidgets for interactive simulation.

 ## Conclusion